nehcgnak/CrackingMachineLearningInterview/README.md

         Long short-term memory (LSTM) is an artificial recurrent neural network (RNN) architecture.
         Unlike standard feedforward neural networks, LSTM has feedback connections.
 It can not only process single data points (such as images), but also entire sequences of data (such as speech or video).
-        For example, LSTM is applicable to tasks such as unsegmented, connected handwriting recognition, Anomly detection in network traffic or IDS.
+        For example, LSTM is applicable to tasks such as unsegmented, connected handwriting recognition, anomaly detection in network traffic or IDS.
 ![](https://miro.medium.com/max/1400/1*qn_quuUSYzozyH3CheoQsA.png)